Tips and Tools That Can Help

 When you have questions

 If you cannot readily reach your doctor or pharmacist when a question about your medicines arises, a variety of consumer websites may be able to provide the information you need.
-Web sites such as www.iguard.org and www.aarp.org can act as a quick reference for basic drug information free of charge.
-Some websites can even perform drug interaction checks as well as help identify medicines based on their color, shape, and markings.
+Websites such as as www.iodine.com and www.webmd.com/drugs/2/index can act as a quick reference for basic drug information free of charge.
+Some websites can even perform drug interaction checks as well as help identify medicines based on their color, shape and markings.